LeoAnker0/OM2/README.md

 * Add in different images (or different resolutions), which means that when loading in the image's load in quicker, and also webp variants and such, this is something that when i am making it will be a pain, but when it's all being loaded in by JS it won't be a problem at all since it can all sit inside of a picture tag.

+* For accounts create the ability to reset passwords, as well as making a confirm email feature, since it's the main way of establishing uniqueness when signing up.

 ### Tech Stack
 * Move away from xampp